thomasgreenacre/Project-2/README.md

   - Model #2: Random Forest
   - Model #3: Decision Tree

-## Recommendations

- - Recommendation #1: Given that none of the 3 models (Linear Regression, Random Forest, Decision Tree) yielded great results with or without PCA, I would recommend to try and improve model results first before implementing

- - Recommendation #2: If you were to implement 1 of the 3 models despite the lack of great results, recommendation would be to implement "Model 2 (Random Forest) w/out PCA" because out of all the models tested, this one scored the best across all evaluation metrics
   - Evaluation Metrics: Model 2 w/out PCA had a prediction score of 0.9128 on the training data but only a 0.4136 prediction score on the test data
     >-  MAE Train: 2167.55
     >-  MAE Test: 5733.19